T-001v2r3/STT-App/README.md

+# Context:
+This project was developed during BA Glass Creative Labs event suported by Google.
+This project is work in progress.

 # Description:
 Docs in progress ...
-It includes an ui to read previously added data and an ui to input audio.
+It includes an ui to read previously added data and an ui to input audio, as well a webserver for each interface.

 # Usage:
 Follow the steps in the right order: